pzzd/statistics-probability/notes/statistics.md

 In a left-skewed histogram, the median is to the right of the mean.
 In a symmetrical histogram, the mean and median are equal.

+## Interquartile Range

+IQR describes the middle 50% of values when ordered from lowest to highest.
+It is a measure of spread or statistical dispersion in descriptive statistics.
+Other terms for it are "midspread", "middle 50%", "fourth spread", or "H-spread".

+To find IQR, find the median of the lower and upper halves of the data.These values are quartile 1 (Q1) an quartile 3 (Q3).
+Put another way, it's the difference between 75th and 25th percentiles.
+IQR = Q3 - Q1.

+- Q1, lower quartile, 25th percentile
+- Q2, median
+- Q3, upper quartile, 75th percentile

+IQR is visualized by a box plot.
+IQR is used to identify outliers and may indicate skewness.